 Hammock Swing – This is a cozy hideaway, swing, and reading nook all in one.
 I don’t have this one, but it’s been on our wishlist for awhile.

 Pocket Friends – Both of my children with anxiety carry small toys with them everywhere they go.
 One of them has an Obi-Wan Kenobi action figure that stays in his pocket and comes out for adventures wherever we are.
 Though now he’s moving to keeping a speedcube in his pocket as it’s a great conversation sparker when he starts flying through solutions.
 He also loves his new shape-shifting X-Cube for the incredulous looks he gets wherever we go.
-My daughter loves small animals and this dimple doll.
+My daughter loves small animals and tiny dolls.
 She brings them everywhere with her.

 Zuru Tangle — These are the ultimate calming puzzles.
 They’re quiet, come in a variety of styles (classic, metallic, crazy, or sparkle), and can be connected to one another for endless fidgeting fun.
 The colors, texture, and shapes help relieve stress and anxiety as well as help those who need to move their bodies focus.
 I have a few that I’ve owned for awhile in my purse for those moments we find ourselves waiting unexpectedly, but I’m putting the new ones we received — and that you can find at Toys “R” Us or Walmart for under $5 — in each of the kids’ stocking this year.